 At Halstead, Sean's ministry has encouraged the church to have a deeper knowledge of the Word of God and an ever growing vibrant relationship with the Holy Spirit, the results of which will be, we will think big, have higher aspirations and ambitions for the Kingdom of God expressed through the Church on a local level.
 To Sean the greatest tragedy is not trying and not succeeding, but being too afraid to try new things in the first place.
 Sean says, 'Christians always need a fresh baptism of the imagination so that we can break barriers and expand on new frontiers.
 We should have high aspirations and plan big and bold, recognising the lengths God has gone to through Jesus Christ.
 We are called to be a light and a blessing to our communities and share this wonderful and beautiful Gospel of Christ, and that is just what we will be and do.'

-The church has now purchased a commercial property on Halstead High Street, through which will run the Faith, Hope and Charity Project, where along with partnerships with others, Sean and the church can develop ministries that continue to change people's lives for now and eternity.
+The church has now purchased a commercial property on Halstead High Street, and Sean manages the Rivers of life project and develops ministries that continue to change people's lives for now and eternity.
 The next stage of the adventure has begun.

 Email Sean at: email@example.com